Ferenc Fricsay: Biography

 Fricsay gave his last concert on 7 December 1961 in London, conducting the London Philharmonic Orchestra in the UK premiere of Zoltán Kodály's Symphony, Felix Mendelssohn's Violin Concerto (with Wolfgang Schneiderhan), and Beethoven's Symphony No. 7.

 He suffered from repeated illnesses throughout his life and finally succumbed to cancer of the stomach on 20 February 1963 at the age of 48 in Basel, Switzerland.

 The grave in 2024 with a bust of Fricsay and Lake Constance reflected in the tombstone.

 Fricsay found his final resting place at the cemetery of Ermatingen in the Swiss canton of Thurgau, where the family settled in 1952.
 His mother Berta, née Lengyel (1876-1963), died less than a month after Fricsay and was buried in the same grave.
 His grandson Dominic-Ferenc Dobay (1972-1992), his first wife Martha Fricsay-Telbisz (1915-1997) and Herta Stein (1912-2005) were buried in the same site as well.
 In 2015, the grave was declared by the municipality as a memorial which is protected from dissolution.

 Repertoire and recordings

 Fricsay was known for his interpretations of the music of Mozart and Beethoven, as well as that of his teachers Béla Bartók and Zoltán Kodály.
 According to the entry in "New Grove", he conducted without a baton, but "confounded the adverse critics of this technique by the extreme clarity and precision of his performances," to which "New Grove" ascribes "a dynamic spirit" and "vividness of character in familiar classics."

 From the 1950s until his death, he recorded for Deutsche Grammophon.
 He led the inauguration of the rebuilt Deutsche Oper Berlin with a performance of Don Giovanni on 24 September 1961.
+His 1958 recording of Beethoven's Ninth Symphony with the Berlin Philharmonic was used in the 1971 film A Clockwork Orange.

+Legacy

+The International Ferenc Fricsay Conducting Competition was established in Szeged, Hungary, in memory of Fricsay and is held with the participation of the Hungarian National Symphony Orchestra Szeged.

+The first edition of the competition took place from 3 to 10 September 2023.
+The jury was chaired by Vasily Petrenko and included Hermann Bäumer, Sándor Gyüdi, Constantine Orbelian, Thomas Sanderling and Ewa Strusińska.
+The laureates listed for the first edition were Sebastiaan van Yperen, Noris Borgogelli, Gabriel Hollander and Jorge Vázquez.

+The second edition was held in Szeged from 31 August to 7 September 2025.
+The jury was chaired by Nayden Todorov and included Heiko Mathias Förster, Sándor Gyüdi, Lucius Hemmer, Alevtina Ioffe, Kirill Karabits, Constantine Orbelian and Adam Stadnicki.
+Its laureates were Misha Shekhtman, Hyunsik Shin, Nicolò Azzena and Vivian (Wing Wun) Ip.